-- The application must be submitted by an eligible type of applicant. - The application must request funding within programmatic funding constraints (if applicable). - .
-The application must be responsive to the scope of the solicitation. - The application must include all items necessary to meet the basic minimum requirements.
+- The application must be submitted by an eligible type of applicant. - The application must request funding within programmatic funding constraints (if applicable). - The application must be responsive to the scope of the solicitation. - The application must include all items necessary to meet the basic minimum requirements.

-Pursuant to the Part 200 Uniform Requirements, before award decisions are made, OJP also reviews information related to the degree of risk posed by the applicant entity.
+Page 38 of 47 O-NIJ-2023-171631 Pursuant to the Part 200 Uniform Requirements, before award decisions are made, OJP also reviews information related to the degree of risk posed by the applicant entity.
 Among other things to help assess whether an applicant with one or more prior federal awards has a satisfactory record of performance, integrity, and business ethics, OJP checks whether the applicant entity is listed in SAM as excluded from receiving a federal award.